cgrymala/plugin-activation-status/readme.txt

 == Changelog ==

+= 1.0 =
+* Tested compatibility with WordPress 4.0
+* Added link allowing you to delete inactive plugins

 = 0.3 =
 * Added new buttons allowing you to deactivate plugins on all sites/networks from within the list
 * Tested with WP 3.8.2 to ensure everything still works